 Error is the difference between the actual value and calculated value of any physical quantity.
-Basically there are two types of errors in physics, random errors, and systematic errors.
+Basically there are three types of errors in physics, random errors, blunders, and systematic errors.

 Sources of errors in physics